samof76/gorouter/docs/troubleshoot.md

 <a name='request_flow'></a>
 ### Request flow from client to backend
-Let's consider a CF deployment with Load Balancer/HAProxy deployed in front of routers.
+Let's consider a CF deployment with a Load Balancer/HAProxy deployed in front of the routers.

-In the following example we will use `curl` to connect to an application deployed.
+In the following example we will use `curl` to connect to a deployed application.

 `time curl -v http://app1.app_domain.com`